Having and maintaining a website can feel like a lot, but it doesn’t have to be overwhelming. Even so, small business website mistakes can happen.

 SEO stands for search engine optimization.
-We may seem to talk a lot about Google when it comes to sites and relevance in search, but it’s important since they are the world’s most used search engine.
+We may talk a lot about Google when it comes to sites and relevance in search, but it’s important since it is the world’s most used search engine.

 Optimizing a website for search means to structure information on a website in order to influence search engines like Google to display it as a top result in relevant searches.

 Search engines like Google use an algorithm to read pages 24/7/365.
 Good SEO practices bring a website closer to conforming to Google’s algorithm.

 The better SEO your site has, the more better engines like Google can surface it to people searching for things your website talks about.

 Bringing a website’s SEO on track is necessary and good, but not having recent content hinders this process.